spack/spack/lib/spack/docs/basic_usage.rst

 ``spack uninstall``
 ^^^^^^^^^^^^^^^^^^^

 To uninstall a package, type ``spack uninstall <package>``.
-This will ask the user for confirmation before completely removing the directory in which the package was installed.
+You will be asked to confirm before the directory in which the package was installed is completely removed.

 .. code-block:: console

    $ spack uninstall mpich

-If there are still installed packages that depend on the package to be uninstalled, spack will refuse to uninstall it.
+If there are are installed packages that depend on the package to be uninstalled, Spack will refuse to uninstall it.

-To uninstall a package and every package that depends on it, you may give the ``--dependents`` option.
+To uninstall a package and every package that depends on it, give the ``--dependents`` option.

 .. code-block:: console

    $ spack uninstall --dependents mpich

-will display a list of all the packages that depend on ``mpich`` and, upon confirmation, will uninstall them in the right order.
+This will display a list of all the packages that depend on ``mpich`` and, upon confirmation, will uninstall them in the right order.

 A command like